projectNEWM/contracts/aiken-contracts/fractional/guides/creating-an-initial-sale.md

 # Creating an Initial Sale UTxO

 An initial sale can be set to start immediately or with a delay.
 A sale officially starts when it is associated with a pointer token.
 This token is vital as it allows the queue and batcher systems to identify and interact with an ongoing sale.
-Without this pointer token, the sale is considered inactive and the tokens involved are unsellable.
+Without this pointer token, the sale is considered inactive, and the tokens involved are unsellable.

 ## Definition of a Sale